How to use WLED to control NeoPixels or DotStars with an ESP8266 or ESP32

 APA102: The best (and priciest)

-Finally, we have the APA102 LED, which are also known as “Superled”.
-These get on to the list because they can be controlled with a standard SPI (Serial Peripheral Interface).
+Finally, we have the APA102 LED, which is also known as “Superled”.
+These get on the list because they can be controlled with a standard SPI (Serial Peripheral Interface).
 There are two flavours of this LED: The APA102C looks strikingly similar to the WS2812B and comes in cheaper than the APA102, with the latter having improved heat conduction.

 In the product's description, we can see that each WS2812B LED on this strip draws 0.1W~0.3W.
 We will be taking the upper value as a safe measure, and that tells us that the power supply has to be 60W at the very least.
 To be on the safe side, I would personally go one higher and get a 5V 15A (75W) power supply.
 After all, the ESP8266 or ESP32 will also draw a little, and you might want to extend your strip at some point.